Livestream: Best practices for building with GenUI | 5/22

 The next video shows a few examples of using the slash command to add structure and elements in the Visual Editor.

-Using the Style tab, you can set properties on the image, such as margins, padding, min- and max-width and height, as well as whether the image fills the container.
+Using the Style tab, set properties on the image, such as margins, padding, min- and max-width and height, as well as whether the image fills the container.

-Tip: When you use the Builder Image block, you're assured of the best performance and optimization for your images.
-It is recommended that you always use the Image block around your images and not place them into your page using another method.
-For more information, check out Working with Images.
+When you use the Builder Image block, you're assured of the best performance and optimization for your images.
+We recommend that you always use the Image block for your images and not place them into your design using another method.
+For more information, read Working with Images.

-If you drag another type of element into the column area, such as placing an image between two columns, the image will become a column and inherit all the properties and responsiveness of the other columns.
+If you drag another type of element into the column area, such as placing an Image block between two columns, the image becomes a column and inherits all the properties of the other columns.

 You can change the spacing between and around the columns by dragging the small dot at the edge of a column.
-When you do, the columns will all adopt that equal space between each of them.
-Dragging the vertical lines changes the width of the column.
+When you do, the columns apply that equal space between each of them.

 The Box block, available on the Insert tab, is the most minimal building block in Builder.
 The Box block gives you a container to put other blocks within, such as text and images.